View Dollie Lunsford's Obituary on heralddemocrat.com and share memories

 |

-Graveside services for Dollie Ann Lunsford, 85, of Whitesboro, Texas will be held at 2:00 PM on Thursday, February 21, 2019 at Oakwood Cemetery in Whitesboro, officiated by Pastor Will Klinke of Mesquite.
-There will be a time of visitation for friends and family on Wednesday, February 20, 2019 from 6:00 PM to 8:00 PM at Meador Funeral Home in Whitesboro.
+Graveside services for Dollie Ann Lunsford, 85, of Whitesboro, Texas will be held 2 p.m Thursday, February 21, 2019 at Oakwood Cemetery in Whitesboro, officiated by Pastor Will Klinke of Mesquite.
+There will be a time of visitation for friends and family on Wednesday, February 20, 2019 from 6 to 8 p.m. at Meador Funeral Home in Whitesboro.

 Mrs. Lunsford passed away on Sunday, February 17, 2019 at Whitesboro Health and Rehab.

+She worked for and retired from Smith Systems.
+She loved her family and loved taking care of them.

-She is survived by her son, Gary Lunsford and wife, Chris of Whitesboro, son, Michael Lunsford of Huffman, TX, eleven grandchildren, eighteen great-grandchildren, two great-great-grandchildren, two sisters, Edna Mae and Bernice as well as numerous nieces, nephews and cousins.
+She is survived by her son Gary Lunsford and wif, Chris of Whitesboro; son Michael Lunsford of Huffman, TX.; eleven grandchildren; eighteen great-grandchildren; two great-great-grand children; two sisters Edna Mae and Bernice as well as numerous nieces, nephews and cousins.

 Pallbearers will be Joshua Lunsford, Austin Lunsford, Corey Toney, Allen Lunsford, Denny Parsons, D.J.
 Toney, and Mark Montgomery.